How to move data between local and workspace storage

 2. Select the "Files" icon on the left side of the screen:

-3. In the "files" section, click on UPLOAD icon.
+3. In the "files" section, click on UPLOAD button.

 • Download files (workspace bucket to local storage)